ceford/cefjdemos-data-jdm-help-en/articles/articles/articles-options.md

 ![Articles options category tab](../../../en/images/articles/articles-options-category-tab.png "Articles options category")

 - **Choose a Layout**.
-Select the default layout to show when you click on a Category link.
+Select the default layout to show when a Category link is selected.
 - **Category Title**.
 Show the title of the category.
 - **Category Description**.
 Show the description for the category.
 - **Category Image**.
 Show the category image.